batman-nair/CriticApp/README.md

 `RAWG_API_KEY` for games - get from [RAWG](https://rawg.io/)

-The above API keys need to be set as environment variables either by creating a `.env` file or by setting configs like what heroku provides.
+The above API keys need to be set as environment variables either by creating a `.env` file in the repo root.
 You can use the `.env.example` as reference if needed.

 ## Screenshots